mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 ```
 The request has been fulfilled and resulted in a new resource being created.
 ```
 {: codeblock}

-In order to check the status of the iteration;
+To check the status of the iteration, issue the following request:

 Request example: